ispyhumanfly/valance/README.md

 # Valance
-A cross-framework platform for developing component-based web applications.
-Valance provides a highly scalable, and easy to use environment for rapidly developing and deliverying modern web applications.
-This is still in Alpha, and although stable, still needs certain features finalized.
+A fast and flexible technology for making cross-platform applications.
+Valance provides a highly scalable, and easy to use environment for rapidly developing and deliverying modern web, mobile and desktop applications.

 # Synopsis
 Power your web components using the Valance application server.